DM8AT/GLGE-Old/README.md

    - compiling can now be threaded.
 Use `-j` when compiling to enable threading.
    - compiling CML and GLGE to static libraris is now easy.
 To compile both to static librarys, run `make -j GLGE`.
 - rewrote a part of the README.md file
-- transparent objects now correctly opperate with the light map
+- transparent objects now correctly opperate with the light shader
 - added destructors for 3D objects, 2D objects and Buttons
    - destructors clean up the object
 - renamed "GLGEWindow" to "Window", so it better fits the naming scheme of GLGE
+- updated the way the shaders access uniforms, now using uniform buffers instead of passing everything all the time, hoping this improves performance
 ## Update 0.5-1
 - added 2 new light source types:
    - spot light: a light with a direction and angle component